-MP and PP students also spend a couple of weeks studying General Philosophy in Michaelmas.
+MP and PP students also study General Philosophy.
 This component of the course covers up to eight topics, mainly in epistemology (i.e. the theory of knowledge) and metaphysics: Scepticism, Knowledge, Mind & Body, Personal Identity, Perception, Induction, Free Will, and God & Evil.
-In Michaelmas, you will have a mixture of classes and tutorials on the first two topics, Scepticism and Knowledge.
+You'll have tutorials on some of these topics in Michaelmas and/or Hilary.
 There are also weekly Faculty lectures for General Philosophy in Michaelmas, usually on Wednesdays.
-You will have classes and tutorials on some more topics in General Philosophy in Hilary.